Sawmill Frequently Asked Questions

 Prior to entering a lease with Washoe Development Corporation in July 2022, multiple other sites near the Lake Tahoe Basin were researched over a two-plus year period.
 Other sites were deemed unfeasible for various reasons: land ownership difficulties, multi-year or impossible permitting requirements, and lack of commercial/industrial zoning, among others.

-No!
 The clear-cut logging practices of the 19th and early 20th century earned the timber industry a bad reputation.
-But in today’s world, most tree removal relates to “fuels reduction” projects and post-fire cleanup, which are supported nearly universally by the scientific and environmental community.
-Fuels reduction is the practice of removing smaller trees, underbrush, and ladder fuels, leaving the remaining trees with less competition for light and water and less dry brush that can fuel severe fires.
+But today in the United States, most tree removal relates to “fuels reduction” projects as part of sustainable forestry, and post-fire cleanup, with support from the scientific and environmental community.
+Sustainable forestry is the practice of removing some trees, underbrush, and ladder fuels, leaving the remaining trees with less competition for light and water, and less dry brush that can fuel catastrophic fires.
 Larger trees, with less competition for water, are more fire and insect resistant.
 Before 1850, the Sierra Nevada tree population was a fraction of today’s, but with much larger, healthier trees.

 “It can take decades if not hundreds of years for large patches of severely burned forests to recover; some of the forests may be permanently converted to shrub fields if the sizes of high severity patches are very large.”